dullhunk/book/careers-lab/chat-bot-faq.md

 How do I negotiate my salary offer

 I don't know what I want to do, how to I decide

+Which employers sponsor Tier 2 visas

+As an overseas student (outside EU),  can I work in the UK after I graduate

 I don't know what I'm good at